-There is a wide range of retirement plans in the market.
-This post is to compare between 4 of the popular plans in the market namely:
+If you are considering retirement plans in the market, this post is to compare between 4 of the popular plans in the market namely:

 - Manulife RetireReady